-While this is contrary to common sense, a damaged or diseased disc does not necessarily mean that the patient will experience pain or any symptoms at all.
+While this is contrary to common sense, a damaged or diseased disc does not always cause pain or any symptoms at all.
 In fact, a relatively high percentage of the population over the age of 40 has some sort of disc problem that is evident on an MRI scan.
 This is similar to other disorders that often cause no symptoms, such as a heart murmur, which is a heart defect that often causes no symptoms.

 In addition, the severity of the disc problem that is on an MRI scan does not correlate to the amount of pain or symptoms the patient experiences.
-For example, one person with a large herniated disc can have no symptoms or very few symptoms, while another with a small, almost insignificant disc herniation can suffer burning, searing pain that radiates all the way down the leg.
+For example:

 The spine specialist’s interview with the patient about his or her medical history, combined with an assessment of the patient's symptoms, will usually result in a clinical diagnosis determining the cause of the patient’s pain.

 A radiographic test, such as an MRI scan, X-ray or CT scan, may then be used to confirm the diagnosis and gain more information for treatment options.
-This type of test is often especially helpful if surgery is being considered.
-However, the radiographic test is rarely used as a basis for a diagnosis - it is mainly used confirm or rule out possibilities.
+This type of test can be helpful in planning a surgery.
+However, the radiographic test is rarely used as a basis for a diagnosis – it is mainly used confirm or rule out possibilities.

-When deciding on a treatment option for pain caused by a disc problem, it is important to consider the nature of the surgical solution rather than either ruling out surgery completely or jumping to it as an ideal solution.
+When deciding on a treatment option for pain caused by a disc problem, it is important to consider the type of surgery before deciding whether or not to have surgery.
+For example:

 - The typical surgery to address radiating leg pain for a herniated disc is a microdiscectomy, a surgery with a high success rate in immediately relieving the leg pain with a relatively short recovery time.

-- On the other hand, a spinal fusion to address lumbar degenerative disc disease has less reliable outcomes and a much longer recovery time.
-Moreover, within types of surgery, there are also a large number of considerations.
+Moreover, within types of surgery, there are many considerations.
 For example, a multilevel fusion of any type will take longer to heal and will cause more stress to be relayed to the other non-fused spinal segments than a one level fusion.
-Multilevel fusions therefore deserve more cautious consideration than a one level fusion.
+Multilevel fusions (such as L4 – S1) therefore deserve more cautious consideration than a one-level fusion (such as an L5-S1 or an L4-L5 fusion).

 Given the many considerations involved, patients are well served to become as educated as possible about their surgical options before making any decisions.

-Above all, it is important for patients to educate themselves on their condition to help ensure that they receive an accurate diagnosis and are informed of possible treatment options and the relative benefits and drawbacks of each option.
+Above all, it is important for patients to educate themselves on their specific condition to help ensure an accurate diagnosis and selection of the best possible treatment options.